driesvints/dotfiles/README.md

 📺 - [Watch the screencast on Laracasts](https://laracasts.com/series/guest-spotlight/episodes/1)
 💡 - [Learn how to build your own dotfiles](https://github.com/driesvints/dotfiles#your-own-dotfiles)

+If you found this repo useful, [consider sponsoring me](https://github.com/sponsors/driesvints)! ❤️

 ## A Fresh macOS Setup

 These instructions are for setting up new Mac devices.
 Instead, if you want to get started building your own dotfiles, you can [find those instructions below](#your-own-dotfiles).